Eji4h/user-playbook/README.md

 # user-playbook
-Ansible playbook for normally manage user.
+Ansible playbook for normally manage user all of host in you control.

 ## Notation
 Make sure [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html) is already installed.